Has Anyone Seen My Feather?

 - “The Rain” features a notable saxophone sample.
 In 2011, the saxophone seemed to have become “hip” again, as heard in songs like “The Edge of Glory” and “Hair” by Lady Gaga, “Last Friday Night (T.G.I.F.)” by Katy Perry, “In the Dark” by Dev, and “Mr. Saxobeat” by Alexandra Stan, which were all, curiously enough, released within months of each other.

 - In Da Club: "Drinking From the Bottle".
 The music video of "Sweet Nothing" shows a more subdued strip club.
+"Open Wide", while not in the music video, clearly has club lyrics in it as well.

 - Making a Spectacle of Yourself: His pair of blinged-out sunglasses with a similar level of functionality to shutter shades; they've appeared on the covers of his first two albums, though he's seemed to have dropped it as of 18 Months.